RocketDerp/April14_2025/July13_2025/Pain_of_Liars_Lies.md

 ## Nations Run by Lies: Russia's Putin

-Vlad Putin worked in USSR goverment stationed in Germany and became an expert and skilled liar and manipulaiton using Nazi Germany techniques.
+Vladimir Putin worked in [USSR government stationed in Dresden, Germany for 5 years](https://www.latimes.com/world-nation/story/2023-06-15/russia-putin-early-kgb-years-east-germany-helped-shape-him) and became an expert and skilled liar and manipulaiton using Nazi Germany techniques of lies and deception.

 Surkov and Putin.